-The Mount Sinai Hospital's Pediatric Nephrology and Hypertension Fellowship is designed to prepare trainees for a career as an academic pediatric nephrologist.
+The Pediatric Nephrology Fellowship at The Mount Sinai Hospital is designed to prepare trainees for a career as an academic pediatric nephrologist.
 Our three-year program dedicates one year to clinical training and two years to laboratory or clinical research.

 As a fellow, you will take part in a robust set of training activities, including clinical rotations, patient care, and academic rotations that focus on your research or academic interests.